 - Prior SRS should complete ≥ 7 days before study treatment initiation

 - Prior WBRT should complete ≥ 14 days before study treatment initiation.
-Note: Reimaging at baseline post-treatment is not required, but baseline scans should be after radiation or surgery or within 21 days of randomization.
+Note: Reimaging at baseline post-treatment is not required

 - Any corticosteroid use for brain metastases must have been discontinued for ≥ 7 days prior to study treatment initiation.